deathmond1987/linux-busybox-image/README.md

 # linux-busybox-image
 gen base linux image with kernel, busybox and syslinux from source
+can gen OS in debian, arch, fedora and alpine linux

 USING:
 You need install docker, qemu and any vnc client.
 In my case vnc client is vncviewer